sukhjinder-kumar/blog/_posts/2024-08-08-Random Number Generation.md

     print(f"m{i} is: {generator.current_m}")
 ```

 Now there are a few questions, first why (and how) does it mimic uniform distribution.
 And secondly, is it any good.
 For later, all we can do, informly, is perform some checks.
-For instance, aggregate results of distribution like $n^\text{th}$ moments (expectation of $m^n$) or correlation between $m_i$ and $m_j$.
+For instance, aggregate results of distribution like $$n^\text{th}$$ moments (expectation of $$m^n$$) or correlation between $$m_i$$ and $$m_j$$.
 I.e. calculate computationally and compare it to analytical results.
 Also one must not forget, at max we can generate a series of 10000 numbers, as after that we are bound to cycle back again.
-And that the series will remain the same, i.e. say $L$ be the cycle length, then $m_{L+i} = m_i$ and thus is not random anymore.
+And that the series will remain the same, i.e. say $$L$$ be the cycle length, then $$m_{L+i} = m_i$$ and thus is not random anymore.
 For the former, there are no (not to my little knowledge) any concrete results on similarity with uniform distribution.
 It is ofcourse, not completely uniform distribution, breaks as number of points reach close to cycle length, also the distribution is concentrated in some regions.
 But the idea is, when we square the middle portion (those 4 digits), they show the most randomness as they are influenced by the entire string, compared to the trailing digits, and as such can take any value.
 This is the best I have.

 ## 3. References